FDUFilm Faculty and Guest Speakers

 - The documentary Fourteen Stations, the first film in the Under the Radar series, is in distribution with The Cinema Guild.

 His IMDB page.
-Howard teaches Directing, Filmmaking III, Senior Thesis, Screenwriting I & II.
+Howard teaches Directing, Filmmaking III, Senior Thesis, and Screenwriting I & II.

 Cinema Technology Director

-Cinematography Concentration program director David Landau joined the FDU faculty after 25 years working professionally as a crew member in the film industry on TV shows, commercials, corporate videos and feature films.
-David is a union gaffer (IATSE Local 52), lighting director and six time Telly Award-winning digital cinematographer.
+Cinematography Concentration program director David Landau joined the FDU faculty after more than 25 years working professionally as a crew member in the film industry on TV shows, commercials, corporate videos, and feature films.
+David has been awarded six Telly Awards and a Cindy Award for his lighting and cinematography.

 David was honored to have been awarded the 2016 Teaching Award from the University Film and Video Association.